pow-auth/pow/lib/extensions/invitation/README.md

 ### Expire invited users

 Invited users will have a token set in the `:invitation_token` field and `:invitation_accepted_at` field set to nil.
 If you want to expire the invitation link you can run a background task to delete these users a certain time after `:inserted_at`.

+## Note on PowEmailConfirmation

+[PowEmailConfirmation](../email_confirmation/README.md) will only require email confirmation if the invited user changes their email when accepting their invitation.